stainedofmind/som-gunbonsai-extensions/main-addon/readme.txt

 Pulse Reliquary: Max health booster.
 Continuance Field: Powerup Duration Booster.
 LOL Rawkitz: Dumb.
 Do not use.
+Ordinance Array: Syphons excess ammo into a reserve to allow for greater ammo capacity, whilst improving compatibility over the old Bandoliers method.

 Usage and Configuration
 -----------------------